Quantum of Solace: Plot

 The following day, Bond and Camille survey Quantum's intended land acquisition by air; their plane is damaged by a Bolivian fighter plane.
-They trick the plane into destroying itself, skydive into a sinkhole, and discover that Quantum has been secretly damming Bolivia's supply of fresh water to create a monopoly.
+They trick the pursuing plane into destroying itself, skydive into a sinkhole, and discover that Quantum has been secretly damming Bolivia's supply of fresh water to create a monopoly.
 Back in La Paz, Bond meets M and learns Quantum killed Fields by drowning her in crude oil.
-Bond meets Leiter, who discloses Greene and Medrano will meet at a hotel, La Perla de las Dunas, in the Atacama Desert to finalize their agreement, and warns him to escape as the CIA's Special Activities Division arrives.

-Bond and Camille infiltrate the hotel, where Greene blackmails Medrano into signing a contract that will make Medrano the leader of Bolivia in exchange for the land rights, making Greene Bolivia's sole water provider at significantly higher rates.
-Bond kills the police chief for betraying Mathis, and after killing the security detail, he confronts Greene.
+Bond meets Leiter, who discloses Greene and Medrano will meet at a hotel in the Atacama Desert to finalize their agreement, and warns him to escape as the CIA's Special Activities Division arrives.
+Bond and Camille infiltrate the hotel, where Greene blackmails Medrano into signing a contract that will make Medrano the leader of Bolivia in exchange for the land rights.
+The contract will make Greene Bolivia's sole water provider at significantly higher rates.
+Bond avenges Mathis by killing the police chief, takes down the security detail and confronts Greene.
 Meanwhile, Camille kills Medrano, avenging the rapes and murders of her family.
-The struggle leaves the hotel destroyed by fire.
+The struggle leaves the hotel (which is powered by flammable hydrogen fuel cells) destroyed by fire.
 Bond captures Greene and interrogates him about Quantum.
-Bond leaves him stranded in the desert with only a can of engine oil.
-Bond and Camille share a kiss, and she wishes him luck in conquering his demons.
+Bond then leaves him stranded in the desert with only a can of engine oil to drink.
+Bond and Camille kiss, and she wishes him luck in conquering his demons.

-Bond travels to Kazan, Russia, where he finds Vesper Lynd's former lover, Yusef Kabira, a member of Quantum who seduces female agents with valuable connections and is indirectly responsible for her death.
+In Kazan, Russia, Bond finds Vesper Lynd's former lover, Yusef Kabira, a member of Quantum who seduces agents with valuable connections and is indirectly responsible for her death.
 After saving Kabira's latest target, Corrine, who works in Canadian intelligence, Bond allows MI6 to arrest Kabira.
-Outside, M tells Bond that Greene was found dead in the middle of the desert, shot twice in the head with some engine oil found in his stomach.
+Outside, M tells Bond that Greene was found dead in the middle of the desert, shot twice in the head with oil found in his stomach.
 Bond admits that M was right about Vesper.
 M tells Bond she needs him back; he responds that he never left.
 Bond drops Vesper's necklace behind him as he walks away in the snow.